mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 # Animating Props with Control Rig in Sequencer

-If like me you use control rig to animate in sequencer we can also make use of sockets for something else entirely.
+When using use control rig to animate in sequencer we can also make use of sockets for something else entirely.
+When animating interactive props it is difficult to get the desired results with forward kinematics (FK).
-When animating with interactive props is difficult to get the desired results with forward kinematics (FK), especially if we need both hands to stay in contact with the prop at all times.
+A prop is usually attached to one of the hand bones and thus receives influence from the entire chain of bones up to the root bone.
+This makes animating both hands to stay in contact with the prop at all times challenging.

-It is much easier to animate *just the prop* and let the arms solve themselves with inverse kinematics (IK).
+It is much easier to animate *just the prop* and let the arms be solved with inverse kinematics (IK).
 Which makes a lot of sense considering how we actually use props in the real world.
 Nobody thinks about their shoulder, elbow or wrist when writing with a pen.
 We think about what we write and our arm solves this without our conscious guidance.

-To enable this workflow we must first adjust our skeleton to support animating props in *mesh space*.
+To enable this workflow we must first adjust our skeleton to support animating props in an appropriate parent bone space.

 ## Preparing the Skeleton

-In order to animate a prop with minimal influence of other bones we bring it into mesh space.
-A clearer term for this is *root bone space*.
+In order to animate a prop with minimal influence of other bones we must attach it to an appropriate parent bone.
+If we wanted *no influence* of other bones, we could use the root bone as parent.
+This would keep the prop in place regardless of the skeleton's pose.
+Another helpful option is to use one of the spine bones (e.g. the one closest to the shoulders) to receive influence from the torso but avoid influence from the arms.
+At this point we should also mention the existence of *virtual bones* in Unreal Engine that may find use here, especially if the skeleton we work with was not authored by us.

-We create a dedicated *prop bone* parented to the *root bone*.
+I will go with option #2.
+First we create a dedicated *prop bone* parented to the *spine bone*.

 ![Skeleton prop bone]({{ '/assets/images/posts/static-mesh-sockets/skeleton-prop-bone.png' | relative_url }})

 We will attach a prop to this bone in-game, but not in sequencer!
-I recommend adding a well-named socket at this point, e.g. `Socket.Prop.Primary`.
-We also add an appropriate FK control for this bone in our control rig.
+I recommend adding a well-named socket at this point (e.g. `Socket.Prop.Primary`) and to add an appropriate FK control for this bone in control rig.

-And now we are ready to animate with...
+Now we are ready to animate with...

 ## Constraints & Sockets

-Let's say we wanted to create an animation to throw a prop, e.g. a barrel.
+Let's say we wanted to create an animation to throw a prop (e.g. a barrel).
 We create a level sequence and add our skeleton & barrel as sequencer tracks.

 ![Sequencer with skeleton and barrel]({{ '/assets/images/posts/static-mesh-sockets/sequencer-with-skeleton-and-barrel.png' | relative_url }})

 So what do we do with our prop control now?
-The first step is to make the prop control follow our prop using a constraint.
+The first step is to make the prop control follow our prop using a *constraint*.
 Select the prop control and constrain it to the barrel.
 A selection of static mesh sockets will pop up.
 It does not really matter in this case but I recommend using an [Offset Socket](#offset-sockets) here.
-No selection (= center point of our mesh) will do just fine though.
+No selection (= origin of our mesh) will do just fine though.

 The prop is now constrained to and animates with the barrel.
-We animate the barrel - and thus the prop bone - without any parent bone chains to worry about.
+We animate the barrel in world space and thus the prop bone without any parent bone chains to worry about.

 ![Sequencer prop constraint]({{ '/assets/images/posts/static-mesh-sockets/sequencer-prop-constraint.gif' | relative_url }})